-Reduced frequency of inspections: Cost-benefit approach to housing inspections allows Seattle Housing Authority to establish local inspection protocol, including inspections every other year for residents who have not moved and interchangeable use of HQS and UPCS.
+Reduced frequency of inspections: Cost-benefit approach to housing inspections allows Seattle Housing Authority to establish local inspection protocol, including less frequent inspections for residents who have not moved and interchangeable use of HQS and UPCS.
 (MTW Strategy #3.A.03.
 Implemented in 2003 for public housing.
 Implemented in 2013 for Housing Choice Vouchers, but MTW is no longer required for reduced HCV inspections due to the inclusion of biennial inspections in the 2014 Appropriations Act.)